libsdl-org/sdlwiki/SDL3/SDL_Vulkan_GetInstanceExtensions.md

 [SDL_Window](SDL_Window) with the [`SDL_WINDOW_VULKAN`](SDL_WINDOW_VULKAN)
 flag.

-If `pNames` is NULL, then the number of required Vulkan instance extensions is returned in `pCount`.
-Otherwise, `pCount` must point to a variable set to the number of elements in the `pNames` array, and on return the variable is overwritten with the number of names actually written to `pNames`.
-If `pCount` is less than the number of required extensions, at most `pCount` structures will be written.
-If `pCount` is smaller than the number of required extensions, [SDL_FALSE](SDL_FALSE) will be returned instead of [SDL_TRUE](SDL_TRUE), to indicate that not all the required extensions were returned.
+On return, the variable pointed to by `pCount` will be set to the number of elements returned, suitable for using with VkInstanceCreateInfo::enabledExtensionCount, and the returned array can be used with VkInstanceCreateInfo::ppEnabledExtensionNames, for calling Vulkan's vkCreateInstance API.

+You should not free the returned array; it is owned by SDL.

 ## Version